Carnivore Meatballs

 • Refrigerator: Once cooled, place in an airtight container for 3-4 days.

 • Reheating: Thaw in the fridge and reheat in the microwave or stovetop until warmed through.
+If uncooked, cooked based on the recipe card.

 Carnivore Meatballs on a Plate with Garnish

-Frequently Asked Questions About Carnivore Meatballs
+Carnivore Meatballs Frequently Asked Questions

 Which ground meat makes the best meatballs?